James-tech4/JAMES-DSPT08-PHASE-4-PROJECT/README.md

 #### 10. Validating the Model
 The best model was validated using validation data

-#### 11. Findings & Conclusion
+#### 11. Findings
 * Logistic regression model had an accuracy score of 76%
 * Tuned Random Forest Model had an accuracy score of 89.6%

+ #### 12. Conclusion
-The tuned Random Forest Model was therefore considered the best for this sentiment analysis project due to the high accuracy score.
+The tuned Random Forest Model was therefore considered the best for this sentiment analysis project due to the high accuracy score of 89.6.
 It generalized well to the validation dataset.